 In the movie, this is parodied slightly when Mameha begins to explain and Sayuri stops her, saying "I know."
 When Mameha looks surprised, Sayuri explains, "I live with Hatsumomo!"

-Talks Like a Simile: Arthur Golden's favorite creative writing teacher must have told him, "Never just describe it if you can compare it to something.
+Talks like a Simile: Arthur Golden's favorite creative writing teacher must have told him, "Never just describe it if you can compare it to something.
 Preferably something that occurs in nature but is slightly weird and counterintuitive and will require the reader to stop for a second in order to picture it properly."
 In the book, this is supposed to be a sign of Chiyo's cleverness and part of what makes the geisha Sayuri a funny, amusing conversationalist.

 Translation Convention: The filmmakers seem to have forgotten that they were using this; the characters are able to hold a conversation with American soldiers.
 It averts Just a Stupid Accent, however, since the actresses use their natural accents.